 What is BCM20702A0?

 BCM20702A0 refers to a Broadcom Bluetooth 4.0 chip.
-It is often used in USB Bluetooth dongles, but can also be embedded directly in a computer (laptop or desktop).
+It is often used in USB Bluetooth dongles, but can also be embedded directly in a computer (laptop, desktop, or all-in-one PC).
 The chip implements Bluetooth communication which allows a Windows-based PC with this device to connect to external, wireless devices that support Bluetooth.
 Examples are headsets, game controllers, printers, mice, mobile phones, and similar.

 BCM20702A0 Related Problems

 If the BCM20702A0 driver is not installed, or not compatible with the installed device or Windows version, there will be an error.
 In the Windows Device Manager, the device will be listed under the Other devices category.
 An exclamation mark on the device icon indicates it is not working properly.